 Aren’t we standing on the shoulders of security today?
 I daresay on the whole we are blessed with more prosperity and stability than ever before.
 Doesn’t the relative comfort of our lives allow us to look beyond the grub that keeps our bodies alive and look at the morality if you will – and at the arts that feed our spirits?
-In other words, don’t we have more than enough bread and aren’t we healthy enough to turn to the arts now?
+In other words, don’t we have more than enough bread and aren’t we healthy enough to turn to art now?

 My point is, Singapore law doesn’t reflect that.
 Elsewhere there’s movement in the right direction, but we lawyers are still missing some tools.